 Recent small business polling* data by The Job Creators Network finds that only 19 percent (one in five) of small business owners plan to hire additional employees over the next year.
 And only 27 percent (fewer than one in three) think that doing business will be easier over the next year.
 Numerous other indicators tell a similar story of an ongoing stagnation of American small businesses.

 The implications of small business struggles are serious.
 Small businesses account for half of all jobs and two-thirds of new jobs created in the United States.
 They represent about half of the economic output of the country.
 As small businesses goes, so goes the American economy as a whole.

 Drawing on numerous indicators, this report will reveal the state of American small businesses and highlight the main impediments to its flourishing.
 Though there are numerous reasons for its ongoing stagnation, a recent poll*, which is backed up by other indicators, finds that the main reasons are (1) overtaxation, (2) overregulation, and (3) a lack of access to capital.

 These happen to be impediments that are entirely within policymakers control to fix.
 Meaningful policy reform to bring small businesses back, finally get the economy going again, and provide opportunity for millions of American employees must address them.

 *National poll of 408 small businesses conducted by Connection Strategies on January 7th and 8th, 2016.

 Ads, Videos, and Graphics

-U.S. Rep Randy Hultgren (R-IL) announced the Bring Small Businesses Back Tax Reform Act (H.R.
-5374), which would reduce the tax burden on the nation’s small business job creators.
+the Bring Small Businesses Back Tax Reform Act (H.R.
+1425)—introduced by U.S. Representatives Randy Hultgren (IL) and Jason Smith (MO)—would reduce the tax burden on the nation’s largest job creators—small businesses.

-- Lower the tax rate for pass-through businesses’ first $150,000 of income to 10 percent and to 20 percent for their first $1 million of income.
+- Lower the tax rate for small businesses’ first $150,000 of income to 12 percent and to 25 percent for all income above that threshold.

 - Allow pass-through businesses to immediately expense all investment in equipment.